Stan (song): Background and recording

-The third verse of the song had to be entirely re-recorded after the engineer, whom Eminem had never worked with before, accidentally taped over the original take against Eminem's wishes.
+The third verse of the song had to be entirely re-recorded after the engineer, with whom Eminem had never worked before, accidentally taped over the original take against Eminem's wishes.
 Eminem asked to re-record the final three lines, but the engineer – who Eminem claims was smoking cannabis during the session – mistakenly rewound the 2-inch recording tape right back to the start and began recording again.
-Eminem immediately realised the error and unsuccessfully tried to alert the engineer, but the take was completely written over.
+Eminem immediately realized the error and unsuccessfully tried to alert the engineer, but the take was completely written over.
 When revealing this anecdote to music website Genius in 2016, Eminem stated that, in his opinion, the original take was "significantly better" than the re-recorded one, expressing his disappointment that it would never be heard.